The Argonaut

 Alfred Holman purchased the newspaper in 1907, shortly after selling all his interests in the Sacramento Union.
 He served as publisher and editor until 1924.

-The name 'Argonaut' comes from the local term for gold prospectors, argonaut.
+The title comes from the local term for gold prospectors during the California gold rush, who were called argonauts.

 Modern publications using the same title

 In the early 1990s, Warren Hinckle launched a print publication titled The Argonaut, and an online version called Argonaut360.
 Hinckle made a jocular claim to continuity with the original publication (along with some colorful embellishments on the original publication's history), and used numbering consistent with the original publication.
 In 1990, the San Francisco Historical Society also launched a journal called The Argonaut.